fuegovic/Starguard/docs/installation.md

   not have one yet, [Step 9](#step-9-start-the-stack) includes a compose file that brings up Nginx Proxy Manager to obtain and terminate TLS for you.
 - Optionally, a GitHub personal access token to raise the API rate limit.
+- Optionally, admin access to the repository, to add the star webhook in [Step 12](#step-12-set-up-the-star-webhook-optional).
+Without it the bot still works; it just learns about stars on a timer instead of immediately.

 ## Step 1: Clone the repository